 So much for sacrificing bad or maimed kings.
 Here’s another story for you.

 Fergus mac Léiti received a facial disfigurement after fighting the sea-serpent known as the Muirdris in Lough Rudraige (Dundrum Bay).
 Instead of sacrificing him for not being whole, his people decided to hide the truth from him, and removed all mirrors from his home.
-For seven years, he was unaware of his deformity, until one day he beas a servant girl and she maliciously revealed the truth.
+For seven years, he was unaware of his deformity, until one day he beat a servant girl and she maliciously revealed the truth.
 Fergus went back into the sea to kill the Muirdris once and for all and succeeded, but died from exhaustion soon after.

 Hmmm… a deformed king who wasn’t sacrificed.